RollSight dice tray camera in use - dice rolling on gaming desk

 Foundry VTT

-Rolls land in chat, optional 3D dice react on the table, and GMs can request checks through the usual Foundry flow.
-RollSight Replay adds an optional short clip of the physical roll inside the chat message.
+Rolls show up in chat, optional 3D dice react on the table, and GMs can ask for checks the usual Foundry way.
+RollSight Replay adds an optional short clip of the real roll inside the chat message.

 • In-game chat